csetzer/agdaLatex/README.md

 If using Windows you might need to install Ubuntu as a Windows subsystem WSL (supported from the Microsoft store).

 ## Main commands for creating generated latex files (called agdaLatex files) and running LaTeX

 The command

 `make`

-will create the generated latex files,
-It will then execute pdflatex and bibtex on the file `mainLatexFiles/mainLatexFile1`
+will create the generated latex files and execute pdflatex and bibtex on the file `mainLatexFiles/mainLatexFile1`.

-To do the same for `mainLatexFiles/mainLatexFile2` execute `make default2`
+To do the same for `mainLatexFiles/mainLatexFile2` execute `make default2`.

 ## Precise Syntax for Agda files